Skip to main content

 I

-The first Mississinewa (AO‑59) was laid down 5 October 1943 by the Bethlehem‑Sparrows Point Shipyard, Inc., Sparrows Point, Md.; launched 28 March 1944; sponsored by Miss Margaret Pence; and commissioned 18 May 1944, Capt.
+The first Mississinewa (AO‑59) was laid down on 5 October 1943 at Sparrows Point, Md., by the Bethlehem‑Sparrows Point Shipyard, Inc., under a Maritime Commission contract (M.C.
+Hull 725); launched on 28 March 1944; sponsored by Miss Margaret Pence; and commissioned on 18 May 1944, Capt.
 Philip G. Beek, USNR, in command.

-Mississinewa began her brief but active wartime service 18 June 1944.
+Mississinewa began her wartime service 18 June 1944.
 Having completed shakedown in Chesapeake Bay, she sailed for Aruba, Netherland West Indies, to take on her first cargo.
-Filling her cargo tanks 23 and 24 June she continued on to the Pacific, arriving Pearl Harbor 10 July.
-As a unit of ServRon 10, she then steamed to Eniwetok where she first fueled ships of the 3d Fleet.
-On 25 August she got underway for Manus where she supplied fuel and stores and delivered mail to ships of TF 38, the fast‑carrier force, 32 and 31 during the assault and occupation of the Palaus.
+Filling her cargo tanks 23 and 24 June she continued on to the Pacific, arriving at Pearl Harbor, Territory of Hawaii, on 10 July.
+As a unit of Service Squadron (SerRon) 10, she then steamed to Eniwetok where she first fueled ships of the Third Fleet.
+On 25 August she got underway for Manus where she supplied fuel and stores and delivered mail to ships of TF 38, the fast carrier force, 32 and 31 during the assault and occupation of the Palaus.
 Returning to Manus 30 September, she replenished her tanks and again headed north to refuel TF 38 as that force struck at Japanese shipping and shore installation in the Philippines, on Taiwan, and in the Ryukyus in preparation for the Philippine campaign.
 On 19 October, having emptied her tanks into ships scheduled to take part in the landings at Leyte, she sailed to Ulithi, her new base.
-Thence in early November Mississinewa sailed an her last fueling‑at‑sea assignment, returning on the 15th.
+Thence in early November Mississinewa sailed on her last fueling‑at‑sea assignment, returning on the 15th.

-Mississinewa received four battle stars for World War II service.
+Mississinewa received four battle stars for her World War II service.